 The cooperative principle as the basis for the policy for the distribution of cooperative surplus from the business.
-Still according to the same law, Article 45 (2) The remaining proceeds after deducting reserve funds, distributed among members are proportional to the business services of each member, and used for Cooperative education and other purposes of cooperatives, the proportion is in accordance with the decisions of the Members' Matting.
+Still according to the same law, Article 45 (2) The remaining proceeds after deducting reserve funds, distributed among members are proportional to the business services of each member, and used for Cooperative education and other purposes of cooperatives, the proportion is in accordance with the decisions of the Members' Maeting.

-Dividend policy is concerned with making decisions in determining the amount of profit earned to be distributed/ paid to shareholders and how much to be reinvested (retained earnings) in the future.
+paid to shareholders and how much to be reinvested (retained earnings) in the future.
 Dividend payout as distributions of retained earnings to the investors "Shareholders" based on their proportionate ownership (Ling et al., 1976).
 Dividends are usually paid in cash, but sometimes paid in stock or other means.
 Firms always look for an optimal dividend policy, among others to reach equilibrium among current dividend, future growth, and maximize firm's stock price.
 In contrast to the cooperative dividend policy, it depends on the size of the members' participation in the use of services.

-According to Brigham & Houston, (2007), mere are several theories that explain dividend policy, including: Dividend Irrelevance Theory, The Bird in Hand Theory, Tax Preference Theory.
-Meanwhile, according to Jaara et al., (2018), dividend policy theory that can be applied in his research includes Dividends irrelevance theory, bird in hand theory, proving order theory, agency problems and signaling theory.
-The same research was conducted, by using the theory of Modigliani & Miller Theory, Clientele Effect Theory, Signaling Theory, bird in the Hand Theory, and Ag16 cy cost theory.
+According to Brigham & Houston, (2007), there are several theories that explain dividend policy, including: Dividend Irrelevance Theory, The Bird in Hand Theory, Tax Preference Theory.
+Meanwhile, according to Jaara et al., (2018), dividend policy theory that can be applied in his research includes jividends irrelevance theory, bird in hand theory, peaking order theory, agency problems and signaling theory.
+The same research was conducted, by using the theory of Modigliani & Miller Theory, Clientele Effect Theory, Signaling Theory, bird in the Hand Theory, and Agracy cost theory.
 Theory used in this study includes: